SherRao/MuSpace/docs/ManagementPlan.md

 <h4>1.5.1 Definitions</h4>
 <ul>
     <li><b>Spotify</b> - Spotify is an audio streaming and media services provider.</li>
-    <li><b>Spotify Premium Account</b> - The paid music service offered by Spotify that gives users advanced features.
-For this project, it is required by the Spotify API and SDK for connected Spotify accounts to be a Spotify Premium member to use their web music player features.
-See <a href="https://developer.spotify.com/documentation/web-playback-sdk/#about-the-sdk" target="_blank">here</a> for more information.</li>
     <li><b>Listening Room/Music Room</b> - A chat room hosted by users where they can listen along to the host and chat with other users in the room.</li>
     <li><b>Agile Approach</b> - A method to manage a project by breaking it up into several phases.</li>
     <li><b>Web-based</b> - A piece of software that is solely hosted on a web server over the internet.</li>